eridhobffry/paguyuban-next/NEXT_SPRINT_PLAN.md

   - Anchors smooth-scroll to sections
   - `/request-access?type=…` renders expected labels
 - Add GitHub Action for unit + e2e (matrix: chromium only to start)
+- Align CI Playwright baseURL with `playwright.config.ts` web server:
+  - Option A: set `PLAYWRIGHT_BASE_URL=http://localhost:3100`
+  - Option B: remove the env override so config default (3100) is used

 Acceptance criteria

 - e2e suite stable locally and in CI
 - Fast smoke job for downloads and anchors
+- CI uses a consistent baseURL with the Playwright web server

 ### 2) Sponsors CMS (feature flag off by default)